-This report presents the results of the January 1, 2022 actuarial valuation of the County Employees' Retirement System Cash Balance Benefit Fund (Plan).
+This report presents the results of the January 1, 2023 actuarial valuation of the County Employees' Retirement System Cash Balance Benefit Fund (Plan).
 The primary purposes of performing the actuarial valuation are to:

-- Determine if the statutory member and employer contribution rates are sufficient to meet the funding policy defined under Nebraska state statutes for the plan year ending December 31, 2022 and, if not, the additional required State contribution. - Disclose asset and liability measurements as well as the current funded status of the County Cash Balance Benefit Fund on the valuation date. - Compare actual and expected experience under the County Cash Balance Benefit Fund during the plan year beginning January 1, 2021 and ended December 31, 2021. - Evaluate and disclose the key risks to funding the County Cash Balance Benefit Fund pursuant to Actuarial Standard of Practice Number 51. - Analyze and report on trends in the County Cash Balance Benefit Fund contributions, assets and liabilities over the past several years. - Quantify the contribution rate available for benefit improvements, if any.
+- Determine if the statutory member and employer contribution rates are sufficient to meet the funding policy defined under Nebraska state statutes for the plan year ending December 31, 2023 and, if not, the additional required State contribution. - Disclose asset and liability measurements as well as the current funded status of the County Cash Balance Benefit Fund on the valuation date. - Compare actual and expected experience under the County Cash Balance Benefit Fund during the plan year beginning January 1, 2022 and ended December 31, 2022. - Evaluate and disclose the key risks to funding the County Cash Balance Benefit Fund pursuant to Actuarial Standard of Practice Number 51. - Analyze and report on trends in the County Cash Balance Benefit Fund contributions, assets and liabilities over the past several years. - Quantify the contribution rate available for benefit improvements, if any.

 The Nebraska statutes require the State to make an additional contribution if the regular, payroll-related contributions by members (4.50% of pay for most members) and the County employers (150% of member contributions for most members) are insufficient to meet the actuarial required contribution for the plan year.
-Based on the results of the January 1, 2022 actuarial valuation, the contributions defined by statute are more than sufficient to meet the actuarially required contribution.
-Therefore, there is no additional State contribution for this plan year (due in the State fiscal year ending June 30, 2024).
+Based on the results of the January 1, 2023 actuarial valuation, the contributions defined by statute are more than sufficient to meet the actuarially required contribution.
+Therefore, there is no additional State contribution for this plan year (due in the State fiscal year ending June 30, 2025).

 State statutes provide that the Board may grant a dividend if the unfunded actuarial accrued liability is less than zero and the dividend granted would not increase the actuarial contribution rate above ninety percent of the actual contribution rate.
 The PERB also has a policy that sets out additional criteria for granting a dividend which requires the Plan be at least 100% funded on both a Funded Basis and a Current Value Basis before and after the dividend is granted.
-For the 2022 plan year, the criteria have been met and a dividend may be granted.
-The maximum dividend, based on the January 1, 2022 valuation, is 6.71%.
-Using the ultimate set of economic assumptions, the maximum dividend is 4.26%.
+For the 2023 plan year, the criteria have not been met and a dividend may not be granted.

-Factors Impacting the 2022 Valuation Results
+Factors Impacting the 2023 Valuation Results